 The Office of Disciplinary Counsel or the certified grievance committee will consider each complaint received.
 Usually, a copy of your complaint is sent to the attorney to obtain a response.
 As part of the investigation, you may be asked for additional information.
 The investigation is usually completed within 60 to 90 days.

-When it receives a formal complaint, the Board of Commissioners reviews the investigating agency’s findings.
+When it receives a formal complaint, the Board of Professional Conduct reviews the investigating agency’s findings.
 If it finds probable cause to proceed, the board appoints a three-member hearing panel to conduct a formal disciplinary hearing against the attorney.
 If evidence brought forth in the hearing shows that the attorney is guilty of professional misconduct, the hearing panel sends this finding along with its recommendation for discipline to the full board.

-The full Board of Commissioners then reviews the findings of the hearing panel.
+The full Board of Professional Conduct then reviews the findings of the hearing panel.
 The board may suggest that further proceedings be held or may act on the information received from the hearing panel.
 The board may dismiss the complaint or find the attorney guilty of professional misconduct and recommend discipline.

 Who finally decides if and how the attorney is disciplined?

-If the Board of Commissioners decides that professional misconduct has been proven, its findings and recommendations for discipline are sent to the Supreme Court of Ohio.
+If the Board of Professional Conduct decides that professional misconduct has been proven, its findings and recommendations for discipline are sent to the Supreme Court of Ohio.
 The Supreme Court justices review the board’s findings and impose the discipline the Court believes to be appropriate.
 Only the Supreme Court may actually discipline an attorney for professional misconduct.